 It allows the parents to have an earlier bedtime.
 This is also important because most little ones wake up between 6:00 – 8:00 a.m.
-This would not be a big deal except if our child is going to bed later in the evening then we try and get our “me time” by staying up longer at night.
+This would not be a big deal, except if our child is going to bed later in the evening, we try and get our “me time” by staying up longer at night.
 This makes us more tired in the morning when the kids get up.
 An earlier bedtime for your child means that you also get an earlier bedtime and still have time for yourself.
 Everyone increases their total sleep hours and feels more rested the next day.

 5. Earlier bedtimes can reduce early morning wakings.

 Are you hoping that the later bedtime will push the morning wake-up past 6:00 a.m. for a change?
 Unfortunately, it usually does not work this way.
-When we push bedtime too late it causes a rise in adrenaline in the body.
+When we make bedtime too late, it causes a rise in adrenaline in the body.
 When adrenaline is produced, melatonin is suppressed.
-We need that melatonin to remain high so that your little one can get the deeper sleep at the beginning of the night which will help them sleep more soundly during the early morning hours.
+We need that melatonin to remain high so that your little one can get a deeper sleep at the beginning of the night,, helping them sleep more soundly during the early morning hours.
 If the beginning of the night is disrupted, then we often see a lighter sleep between 4:00 –6:00 a.m.
 This can cause your baby to wake sometime between those hours.
-If during the beginning of the night your child gets restorative sleep then this can allow them to sleep better during those early hours and lead to a more appropriate morning wake-up after 6:00 a.m.
+If, during the beginning of the night, your child gets restorative sleep, then this can allow them to sleep better during those early hours and lead to a more appropriate morning wake-up after 6:00 a.m.